Coder-RD/SQL-Challenge/README.md

 1. 📖 Understand the SQL problem statement
 2. 🧠 Analyze the required output
 3. 🔍 Identify the required tables and columns
+4. 🔗 Understand relationships between tables
-4. ✍️ Write the SQL query
+5. ✍️ Write the SQL query
-5. 🧪 Test the query on HackerRank
+6. 🧪 Test the query on HackerRank
-6. 🔍 Understand the result
+7. 🔍 Understand the result
-7. 🛠️ Debug errors when required
+8. 🛠️ Debug errors when required
-8. 📊 Analyze the data and query logic
+9. 📊 Analyze the data and query logic
-9. 📂 Save the SQL solution in this repository
+10. 📂 Save the SQL solution in this repository
-10. 📸 Add the successful submission screenshot
+11. 📸 Add the successful submission screenshot
-11. 📝 Review the SQL concepts used
+12. 📝 Review the SQL concepts used
-12. 🚀 Continue to the next challenge
+13. 🚀 Continue to the next challenge

 ---